EASY TO MAKE MUSHY PEAS RECIPE WITH SPLIT PEAS

 Maybe doing the smell test while giving a brief stare before putting some food down the hatch is another unique trait.

-The smell of the food spewing from the open restaurant doors and street carts quickly help me to forget about my OCD and allow my nose to lead me to where the good stuff is.
+The smell of the food spewing from the open restaurant doors and street carts quickly helps me to forget about my OCD and allow my nose to lead me to where the good stuff is.

 It All Started With An Irish Meal